guitared/CraNeXt/README.md

 # Citation

+Please refer to our full manuscript in [IEEE Access](https://ieeexplore.ieee.org/document/10559595).
 If you use the model, you can cite it with the following bibtex.

 ```
 @article {CraNeXt,
   author    = { Kesornsri, Thathapatt and Asawalertsak, Napasara and Tantisereepatana, Natdanai and Manowongpichate, Pornnapas and Lohwongwatana, Boonrat and Puncreobutr, Chedtha and Achakulvisut, Titipat and Vateekul, Peerapon },